-The operating system on your computer should have the latest security patches installed on it.
-If you plan on working from home make sure you check for updates at least once a week.
+- Up to date operating system - The operating system on your computer should have the latest security patches installed on it.
+If you plan on working from home, make sure you check for updates at least once a week.

-After ensuring your computer is up to date, it is pertinent to have an anti-virus solution installed (that is also kept up to date) on your computer.
-Faculty and staff can obtain copies of Mcafee Anti-virus by clicking here.
+- Anti-virus - After ensuring your computer is up to date, it is pertinent to have an anti-virus solution installed (that is also kept up to date) on your computer.
+Faculty and staff can obtain copies of McAfee Endpoint Security by clicking here.

 Things to Remember

-Remember, your personal computer is your own.
+- Technical Support is limited - Remember, your personal computer is your own.
 UNT cannot support your computer even if it involves working remotely.
-The only time can contact UNT for support is if you need to reset your UNT password.
+The only time you can contact UNT for support is if you need to reset your UNT password.

 Guides for Remote Access using the Virtual Private Network (VPN)

-Here are some useful guides for installing a VPN client and using a VPN connection.
+Here are some useful guides for installing a VPN client and for using a VPN connection.